 Head to Eivissa for some serious shopping, within Dalt Vila you can find antiques, modern art and some Ibizan style clothing.
-Although not known for it's designer shopping the Island has a very laid back style that makes shopping more of a pleasure and certainly a tourist activity that you are likely to want to indulge in...
+Although not known for it's designer shopping the island has a very laid back style that makes shopping more of a pleasure and certainly a tourist activity that you are likely to want to indulge in...

-Luxury & Designer Shopping
+Luxury & designer

 The addition of a Stella McCartney boutique for the summer season brought a much needed upmarket infusion of fashion to the White Isle.
 With so many A list celebrities frequenting the island it is a surprise not to see the designer boutiques lining the street as you would in Cannes!